Big1533/sdl_android_guides/docs/Getting Started With JavaSE/Installation/index.md

 ### Gradle Build

-To compile with the a release of SDL Android, include the following line in your app's `build.gradle` file,
+To compile with the a release of SDL JavaSE, include the following line in your app's `build.gradle` file,

 ```
 dependencies {
-    implementation 'com.smartdevicelink:sdl_android:{version}'
+    implementation 'com.smartdevicelink:sdl_java_se:{version}'
 }
 ```

 and replace `{version}` with the desired release version in format of `x.x.x`.
-The list of releases can be found [here](https://github.com/smartdevicelink/sdl_android/releases).
+The list of releases can be found [here](https://github.com/smartdevicelink/sdl_java_suite/releases).

 ### Examples